 Remember also that the directory and file caching parameters in SET apply only to NetWare servers using the Traditional File System.
 In contrast, the Novell Storage Services (NSS) file system provides improved resource use, requiring less memory to mount multiple volumes.

-For information about NSS, see The Benefits of NSS.
+For information about NSS caching parameters, see NSS Features and Benefits and "NSS Buffer Cache Commands" on page 128.

-For a description of directory caching parameters, see Table 10 on page 302.
+For a description of directory caching parameters, see Table 17 on page 237.

 Allocation of Directory Cache Buffers